neildawson/neildawson.github.io/cv.md

 ---
-layout: page
 title: CV
-permalink: /cv/
+permalink: /cv
 ---

+# CV

-I'm an experience designer with over ten years in the industry, known for my thoroughness, care, authenticity, energy, and humour.
+I'm an experience designer with over ten years in the industry, known for my thoroughness, care, authenticity, and humour.

 **I fight for the users**.